polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 # Magic Lambda Scheduler

-TODO: Needs updating, but also needs better implementation, making it easier to create unit tests, etc.

-This project provides the ability to create persisted, and/or scheduled Hyperlambda tasks, for [Magic](https://github.com/polterguy.magic).
+This project gives you the ability to create persisted and optionally scheduled Hyperlambda tasks for [Magic](https://github.com/polterguy.magic).
 More specifically it provides the following slots.

 * __[tasks.create]__ - Creates a new task.
 * __[tasks.get]__ - Returns an existing task.
 * __[tasks.list]__ - Lists all tasks.
+* __[tasks.update]__ - Updates an existing task.
+* __[tasks.count]__ - Counts tasks in system.
 * __[tasks.execute]__ - Executes an existing task.
 * __[tasks.delete]__ - Deletes a task.
-* __[scheduler.stop]__ - Stops the scheduler, implying no tasks will be executed at their scheduled time.
+* __[tasks.schedule]__ - Schedules an existing task.
+* __[tasks.schedule.delete]__ - Deletes an existing schedule.
-* __[scheduler.start]__ - Starts the scheduler, if there are any upcoming scheduled tasks.
+* __[tasks.scheduler.start]__ - Starts the task scheduler.
-* __[scheduler.next]__ - Returns the date and time of the next scheduled task, if any.
-* __[scheduler.running]__ - Returns true if the scheduler is running.

 ## Creating a task

-To create a task without an execution date and no repetition pattern, you can use something such as the following.
+To create and persist a task you can use something such as the following.

 ```
 tasks.create:foo-bar-task-1
    .lambda

-      /*
-       * Your task's lambda object goes here
+      // Your task's lambda object goes here
-       */
       log.info:Executing foo-bar-task-1
 ```

 The name or ID of your task in the above example becomes _"foo-bar-task-1"_, and the task can be referenced later using this name.
-The name must be unique, otherwise any previously created tasks with the same name will be silently overwritten.
-A task can also optionally have a **[description]** argument, which is a humanly friendly written description, describing what your task does.
+The name must be unique, otherwise an exception will be thrown.
+A task can also optionally have a **[description]** argument, which is a humanly readable description, describing what your task does.
 Below is an example.

 ```
 tasks.create:foo-bar-task-2